Tanzania Itinerary: 2 Weeks

 Day 11: Zanzibar (Forest & Stone Town)

-While you stroll the character-filled, hot, crowded, and crazy streets of Stone Town, visit the Darajani market to witness a fish auction.
-Then be sure to explore the calmer, narrower side streets and admired all of its intricate doors!
+While you stroll the character-filled and crazy streets of Stone Town, visit the Darajani market to witness a Zanzibar fish auction.

-Check out the oceanfront next, and visit the “House of Wonders”, named for being the tallest building on the island.
-Nearby, check out the Old Fort built in 1699.
-Finally, get some tasty Spanish tapas at The Post: Taperia, and then return to the hotel pool to get in some swimming!
+Nearby, see the Old Fort built in 1699.
+Finally, get some tasty Spanish tapas at The Post: Taperia, and return to the hotel pool to get in some swimming!

 Lodging: Villa Kiva – A beautiful beachfront property with standard rooms & gorgeous views.